-At the end of the Application Form upload any supporting documentation.
-Note that there is a 5MB document size limit per item and a maximum of six (6) attachments per application.
-TIP: If you have more than 6 individual attachments you can scan multiple documents together and upload as a singular file.
+At the end of the Application Form upload quotes and any supporting documentation.
+Note that only one attachment can be added per item, there is a 5MB document size limit per item and a maximum of six (6) attachments per application.
+TIP: If you have more than 6 individual attachments or more than one quote or letter you can scan multiple documents together and upload as a singular file.